 Romantic and charming, the city of lights is among the most visited capitals in Europe.

 “Paris est toujours une bonne idee.”, said Audrey Hepburn in the movie Sabrina.
 She wasn’t wrong.
-And hence I spent 4 days in Paris in the winter, but it felt like I needed other 4 days to see and visit all the places I wanted.
-There is so much to do in the French capital!
+And hence I spent 4 days in Paris in the winter, but I can’t get enough of it.
+So now I’m basically trying to convince Frank that we need to stay for 4 days in Paris, again, but this time in the summer.
+Let’s see, it might work 😉

 Well, if you’re going to spend 4 days in Paris, this guide is exactly what you need to have a fantastic time in the French capital.
 I’ve listed a few tips for visiting Paris, my take on the Paris Pass, a printable travel planner, and your perfect Paris itinerary, including where to stay, how to get around the city, and a map with all locations here mentioned divided by day (you’re welcome).